gliptak/lecture-source-py/source/rst/heavy_tails.rst

 It is easy to see that if :math:`X \sim F`, then :math:`\mathbb P\{X > x\}` satisfies :eq:`plrt`.

-Thus, in line with the terminology, a Pareto distributed random variables have a Pareto tail.
+Thus, in line with the terminology, a Pareto distributed random variable has a Pareto tail.

 Rank-Size Plots